 The star schema is a straightforward and efficient method of dimensional modeling that is easy to understand and use.
 It is suitable for data warehouses that require fast and efficient queries.

-The snowflake schema is a more complex dimensional modeling technique that is used when there are multiple levels of granularity within a dimension.
-In a snowflake schema, the dimension tables are normalized, meaning that they are split into multiple tables to reduce data redundancy.
+The snowflake schema is a more complex dimensional modeling technique used when there are multiple levels of granularity within a dimension.
+In a snowflake schema, the dimension tables are normalized, meaning they are split into multiple tables to reduce data redundancy.
 This normalization results in a more complex schema that resembles a snowflake, hence the name.

 Dimensional Modeling Techniques